TechRepo-Snehal/Vibe-Coding-Predictive-Maintenance-App/README.md

 > **Vibe Coding** = Foundational Skills + GenAI Assistants + Real-World Prototyping

 Instead of writing everything from scratch, I used:
-- 🔮 **Gemini** to generate the dataset, core logic, and model recommendations
+- **Gemini** to generate the dataset, core logic, and model recommendations
-- 💡 **GitHub Copilot** to guide my coding process in **VS Code** — from fixing bugs to suggesting enhancements
+- **GitHub Copilot** to guide my coding process in **VS Code** — from fixing bugs to suggesting enhancements
-- 🛠️ **VS Code** as my main development environment, even as a beginner
+- 🛠**VS Code** as my main development environment, even as a beginner
 ---

 ## ⚙️ What This Repo Includes

-- ✅ `predictive_maintenance.py`: The full Python code to run and experiment with
+- `predictive_maintenance.py`: The full Python code to run and experiment with
-- ✅ Ready to use predictive maintenance dataset in the form of CSV file
+- Ready to use predictive maintenance dataset in the form of CSV file
-- ✅ Clear guidance for beginners — just copy, paste, and let Copilot do the rest
+- Clear guidance for beginners — just copy, paste, and let Copilot do the rest
-- ✅ No prior VS Code or Copilot experience required!
+- No prior VS Code or Copilot experience required!
 ---

 ## 🚀 Getting Started